ROCm/amdsmi/py-interface/README.md

         print("No GPUs on machine")
     else:
         for device in devices:
             amdsmi_get_clk_freq(device, AmdSmiClkType.SYS)
 except AmdSmiException as e:
     print(e)
 ```

 ### amdsmi_get_gpu_od_volt_info

-Description: This function retrieves the voltage/frequency curve information
+Description: This function retrieves the voltage/frequency curve information.
+If the num_regions is 0 then the voltage curve is not supported.
-It is not supported on virtual machine guest
+It is not supported on virtual machine guest.

 Input parameters: